-If your items or collection needs do not fall into any of the charge bands we may need to arrange an assessment to help us provide a tailored quote.
+If your items or collection needs don't fall into any of the charge bands (above) we may need to arrange an assessment to help us provide a tailored quote.

 We may not be able to collect from some locations with restricted access.
 Sometimes a risk assessment will need to be carried out before a collection is agreed.